Random article ( of 1116 ) Latest updates

 The evolutionary reasons why such feelings have arisen with regard to images of clusters of small holes are presently unknown.
 The original paper suggested that the images might have similar contrast profiles (i.e. comparatively high contrast energy at midrange spatial frequencies) to images of dangerous animals - but other images with similar contrast patterns do not appear to produce such effects.

 A subsequent set of experiments, reported in 2018, determined that the unpleasant reactions to images of holes was more associated with 'disgust' than with 'fear'.
-See: Pupillometry reveals the physiological underpinnings of the aversion to holes in PeerJ 6:e4185, January 4, 2018.
+See: Pupillometry reveals the physiological underpinnings of the aversion to holes in PeerJ 6:e4185,

-Again there is no currently agreed explanation for the aversion.
+Again, there is no currently agreed explanation for the aversion.

 Note : This is an example of an apparently irrational phobia.
 The prevalence of Phobiasplugin-autotooltip__plain plugin-autotooltip_bigPhobias